Academic Calendar 2025-2026

 The Faculty of Law’s Academic Standing and Policies Committee determines issues in the ILP such as accommodations, late course drops, examination deferrals, and special or supplemental examination privileges.

-Extensions for the submission of written coursework during the period of the ILP may be granted by an instructor after consultation with the Academic Director.
+Extensions for the submission of written coursework during the period of the ILP may be granted by an instructor after consultation with the Academic Directors.
 Longer extension requests must be referred to the Academic Standing and Policies Committee.

 Certificates of Completion